vmware/cloud-director-extension-standard-library/CONTRIBUTING_DCO.md

 3. Follow [Building Simple Solution Add-On](https://developer.vmware.com/web/sdk/1.0.0/cloud-director-extension) documentation.

-### Enahance or fix issue for exisitng standalone element
+### Enhance or fix issue for existing standalone element
 1. Open your terminal and navigate to your working directory of choice.
 2. Execute `vcd-ext-shell`
 3. Create new solution add-on by follow [Building Simple Solution Add-On](https://developer.vmware.com/web/sdk/1.0.0/cloud-director-extension) documentation.
-   > Note the folder name should follow the *Kebab case* naming convetion (ex. word-word-work).
+   > Note the folder name should follow the *Kebab case* naming convention (ex. word-word-work).
 4. Include element into your add-on via `vcd-ext-shell # element add` command
-5. Work on the ehancement or issue.
+5. Work on the enhancement or issue.
-6. Extract the element segment from your add-on `manifest.yaml` and replace it in the `manifest.yaml` into repository elemnet subject of change.
+6. Extract the element segment from your add-on `manifest.yaml` and replace it in the `manifest.yaml` into repository element subject of change.
 7. Replace the repository element source folder with the one from the add-on.